-Bankruptcy is the legal system’s remedy for debts beyond the ability of the person who owes money to pay.
+Bankruptcy basics are simple: bankruptcy is the legal system’s remedy for debts beyond the ability of the person who owes money to pay.

 It is governed by the federal law found in Title 11 of the United States Code.